Real or not? Jose Altuve passes Aaron Judge as MVP favorite

 I'm sure there were a bunch of home runs hit on Monday night.
 It's 2017; there are a bunch of home runs every night.
 That's why what Jose Altuve is doing is way more fun than the barrage of home runs.

-After going 4-for-4 with a walk in a 13-4 thrashing of the Phillies for his second straight four-hit game, Altuve is now hitting .365.
-He has a 16-game hitting streak that includes 12 multi-hit games, he's hitting .430 on the road and he leads the majors with 18 games of at least three hits.
+After going 4-for-4 with a walk in the Astros' 13-4 thrashing of the Phillies for his second straight four-hit game, Altuve is now hitting .365.
+He has a 16-game hitting streak that includes 12 multihit games, he's hitting .430 on the road and he leads the majors with 18 games of at least three hits.
 All of that's pretty awesome, but he's also doing this:

 José Altuve is hitting .507 in July.
 The last player to hit .500 for a full calendar month was Iván Rodríguez in June 2004 (min.
 75 AB).